-Smack in the middle of this sticky hot month, all I want for dinner is something cool and crispy.
+Smack in the middle of this sticky-hot month, all I want for dinner is something cool and crispy.

 Nothing hot and bubbling from the oven.
 In fact, don’t ask me to turn on the oven at all.

-To see this vision of ease and chunky loveliness is to know instinctively how to make it — no recipe necessary, although I will give you one, for those who like the comfort of following directions.
-(That’s me some days.)
+To see this on a plate is to know instinctively how to make it — no recipe necessary, although I will give you one, for those who like the comfort of following directions.

 I was treated to this perfect Wedge Salad at my mother’s new assisted living place, called Atria del Rey, in Rancho Cucamonga, Calif.
 Rather than a cafeteria style of eating, their dining room resembles a restaurant, with inventive daily specials and perennial favorites like this Wedge.
 Luckily, my favorite waiter there, Ryan, recommended this salad.
 He knows his stuff!